This post may contain affiliate links. Please read my disclosure policy.

 About This Recipe

-Imagine this: a chilled Reese’s peanut butter cup, but instead of peanut butter inside, you find cookie dough!
-Yes, that’s right, chilled, sugary cookie dough!
+Imagine this: a chilled Reese’s peanut butter cup, but instead of peanut butter inside, you find chilled, sugary cookie dough!
 That’s exactly what these healthy chocolate cookie dough cups are and they are OUT OF THIS WORLD!

-These healthy cookie dough cups feature a frozen shell of rich dark chocolate stuffed with the best lightened up protein cookie dough.
+These no bake cookie dough cups feature a frozen shell of rich dark chocolate stuffed with the best lightened up protein cookie dough.
 They’re truly amazing and do not taste lightened up for a second!

 Why You’ll Love These Chocolate Cookie Dough Cups

-- They require just a handful of staple ingredients you most likely already have.
+- Made with easy staple ingredients you most likely already have.

 - Protein packed!
-With almost 7g of protein per cup.
+6g of protein per cup!

 - So easy to make and such a convenient, healthy treat to have on hand!